unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 </Page>
 ```

-In the View's code-behind, we're assigning the page's `DataContext` to the generated clone of the Model:
+In the View's code-behind, we're assigning the page's `DataContext` to the generated Proxy Model, passing in a `WeatherService` instance to its constructor (the Proxy Model has the same constructors as the Model):

 ```csharp
 public sealed partial class MainPage : Page